antoniojamore/employee-manager/README.md

 # Employee Manager
-A text-based program to demonstrate searches and sorts using arrays in Java.
+A text-based program that lists employees in a company and allows the user to read, update, add, and remove from the array.
+Demonstrates searches, sorts, and usage of arrays.
 Default employee names are generated from a name generator website.
 Employee titles and salaries are fictional.

 ## Menu Options